Bárbaro Cavernario

-Leonardo Moreno Ayala (born November 6, 1993), better known by his ring name Bárbaro Cavernario, is a Mexican luchador (or professional wrestler), currently working for Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
+Leonardo Moreno Ayala (born November 6, 1993), better known by his ring name Bárbaro Cavernario, is a Mexican luchador (or professional wrestler), working for Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
 He portrays a rudo ("bad guy") wrestling character.

 In professional wrestling, Moreno is a two-time Occidente Middleweight Champion, a one-time Welterweight Champion, a one time Light Heavyweight Champion, and a six-time tournament winner (En Busca de un Ídolo 2014, Gran Alternativa 2014, CMLL Reyes del Aire 2016, Torneo de Parejas Increíbles 2017, Leyenda de Plata 2018 and Torneo de Parejas Increíbles 2019).
 He was formerly a member of the wrestling group known as La Peste Negra ("The Black Plague").

 Personal life

 Leonardo Moreno Ayala is the brother of professional wrestlers known under the ring names Demonio Maya (Mayan Demon) and Indigo.
 Since both brothers wrestle under a mask, or as enmascarados, their full names are not a matter of public knowledge per lucha libre traditions.
 Moreno is studying Accounting at the University of Guadalajara to ensure he has a skill to fall back on in case he is injured and unable to wrestle.

 In 2019, Moreno married Michelle Diaz.
 The couple have a son together, born in 2021.